 - Always proofread your article before submission.
 Print it out.
 The human eye works better from a printed copy.
 Better yet, sleep on it.
 You’ll be amazed how many mistakes you can catch the morning after over breakfast.

-- One of the best places to get article ideas is on our Facebook page.
+- One of the best places to get article ideas is on our Ask the Experts area.
 Find out what our readers are talking about.